 Minimalist vs. Maximalist Shoe Debate

-I read the article and enjoyed it because I could hear the shear distain for Hokas from the author.
+Though this article may seem “old”, it contains information relevant to runners of any era.
+I read the article and enjoyed it because I could hear the shear disdain for Hokas from the author.
 I also could see through the Hoka marketing malarkey, too, which was nicely displayed in the article.
+The conversation at the end of the article, though, truly gets to the heart of the issue: we runners are all a study of “n=1”.

-I feel it is important to see through the debate and appreciate what minimalist and “maximalist” shoes have to offer.
+I feel it is important to see through the debate and appreciate what “minimalist” and “maximalist” shoes have to offer.
 For fine tuning the body and refining running form during training, minimalist shoes are the best.
-For competing when the body screams “too much”, maximalists offer an option (albeit a cautionary one) for helping one meet one’s goals.
+For competing when the body screams “too much”, maximalists offer an option (albeit a cautionary one) for helping us meet our goals.
 Having a selection of shoes to chose from allows us to train smarter as runners.

 I was a minimalist purist for a while, but then I started rehabilitating people who had injured themselves with minimalist shoes.
-I also sustained my own injury, managed it by going back to supportive shoes temporarily, and now train selectively with minimalist shoes.
+I also sustained my own injury, managed it by going back to supportive shoes temporarily, and now train selectively with minimalist and moderately cushioned shoes.

 Training is all about loading the body, then recovering adequately before training again.
 Training is also about retraining the nervous system/muscle firing patterns… i.e. form.
-It is much harder to learn good form, and ingrain it in our muscle memory, when using overly supportive shoes or when you are hurting, but it can be done.
+It is much harder to learn good form, and ingrain it in our muscle memory, when using overly supportive shoes OR when you are hurting because the shoes are too unsupportive, but it can be done either way.

-Jamie and I teach clinics because we feel it is important to offer this balanced approach.
-We want people to enter this conversation from a well rounded perspective, so they can see what they need and when, but also so they can cut through the marketing hype to make intelligent decisions on their own.
+I teach clinics because I feel it is important to offer this balanced approach.
+I want people to enter this conversation from a well rounded perspective, so they can see what they need and when, but also so they can cut through the marketing hype to make intelligent decisions on their own.

 The Intelligent Runner